vgslavov/dev_ref/effective_c++.md

 * have your types behave consistently with the built-in types
 * when in doubt, do as the `int`s do!
 * things to remember
-    * good interfaces are easy to use correctly and hard to use incorrectly;
+    * good interfaces are easy to use correctly and hard to use incorrectly
-      your should strive for these characteristics in all your interfaces
+    * your should strive for these characteristics in all your interfaces
     * ways to facilitate correct use include consistency in interfaces and behavioral compatibility with built-in types
     * ways to prevent errors include creating new types, restricting operations on types, constraining object values, and eliminating client resource management responsibilities
-    * `tr1::shared_ptr` supports custom deleters; this prevents the cross-DLL problem, can be used to automatically unlock mutexes (see Item 14), etc.
+    * `tr1::shared_ptr` supports custom deleters
+    * this prevents the cross-DLL problem, can be used to automatically unlock mutexes (see Item 14), etc.

 ### Item 19: Treat class design as type design